Police: Knife-wielding break-in suspect assaulted homeowner with 3 kids inside Sharon home

 SHARON, MASS.
 (WHDH) - A knife-wielding man broke into a home in Sharon and assaulted the homeowner with her three children inside after crashing his car in the snow Thursday night, police said.

-Ricardo Francis, 39, Hyde Park, is scheduled to appear in Stoughton District Court Friday morning to face multiple felony charges, including armed home invasion.
+Ricardo Francis, 39, Hyde Park, was arraigned in Stoughton District Court Friday morning to face multiple felony charges, including armed home invasion.

 Sharon police received multiple 911 calls from a residence on Billings Street about a man with a knife who had broken into the home and assaulted the mother of three school-aged children just before 11:30 p.m., according to authorities.